mvilain/gitlab/roles/gitlab/README.md

     gitlab_ssl_certificate: "/etc/gitlab/ssl/{{ gitlab_domain }}.crt"
     gitlab_ssl_certificate_key: "/etc/gitlab/ssl/{{ gitlab_domain }}.key"

+aws' instances successfully install with Let's Encrypt but Chrome says the self-signed certificate used above is not valid.
+I removed the code generating the cert and will let the installer package use the Let's Encrypt certificate instead.
+It's based on the protocol used for the `gitlab_external_url`.
+If it's set to 'https', the Let's Encrypt certificat is generated.

 GitLab SSL configuration; tells GitLab to redirect normal http requests to https, and the path to the certificate and key (the default values will work for automatic self-signed certificate creation, if set to `true` in the variable below).

     # SSL Self-signed Certificate Configuration.